 All Related Party Transactions entered during the year were in Ordinary Course of the Business and on Arm's Length basis.
-No Material Related Party Transactions, as per the materiality threshold adopted by the Board of Directors, were entered during the year by the Company.
+No Material Related Party Transactions were entered during the year by the Company.
 Accordingly, the disclosure of Related Party Transactions as required under Section 134 (3) (h) of the Companies Act, 2013 in Form AOC-2 is not applicable.

-25. ANNUAL RETURN:
+26. ANNUAL RETURN:

-As required, pursuant to Section 92(3) read with Section 134(3)(a) of the Act, the Annual Return of the Company in Form MGT-7 for FY 2022-23, is available on the Company's website at https://abmindia.com//uploads/Final%20Category%20wise/20230707172501 Annual Return 2022-2023.pdf
+As required, pursuant to Section 92(3) read with Section 134(3)(a) of the Act, the Annual Return of the Company in Form MGT-7 for FY 2023-24, is available on the Company's website at https://abmindia.com/uploads/Final%20Category%20wise/20240704181149 Annual Return 2023-2024.pdf

-26. CORPORATE SOCIAL RESPONSIBILITY:
+27. CORPORATE SOCIAL RESPONSIBILITY: